 Here’s What To Do When Pitching The Media

-Use HARO to connect with journalist.
+Use HARO to connect with journalists.

 Connect with journalists on LinkedIn.